Advanced Educational Psychology - PSY 501

 This is a 3 credit graduate level course.
 The College anticipates that students will spend approximately 9 hours per week on a 3 credit course (3 hours in class and 6 hours of work out of class).
 Since this course does not have scheduled meeting times, you will need to allocate the equivalent amount of time to ensure that you can meet all course requirements.

-If at any time you have difficulty with the assignments or the course in general you should feel free to drop me an e-mail message, stop by my office, or call me.
+If at any time you have difficulty with the assignments or the course in general you should feel free to drop me an e-mail message, or stop by my office.

 Course assignments:

-There are four types of assignments for this course, each one is designed to address a specific pedagogical goal.
+There are three types of assignments for this course.

 Please note the College policies on plagiarism in the College Handbook.
 Specifically “each student is expected to present his or her own work.
 All papers, examinations, and other assignments must be original or explicit acknowledgement must be given for the use of other persons’ ideas or language”. (p.47)